sosolnyunkim/sosolnyunkim.github.io/_pages/about.md

 image: '/assets/img/01.jpg'
 ---

-Hi, my name is Sohyun Kim.
+Hi, my name is So.